cmeresearch/tacoquest/chicken/cider_lime_chicken_0.1.md

 * Cider
 * Lime Juice

-Marinate for several hours or overnight.
+Marinate for a few minutes.
 Prep pan with other half of pepper, then cook until chicken is done.
 Serve with a fresh, bright salsa.